-Facebook Ads are a Waste and perhaps even a scam.
+Facebook Ad Coupons are a bait and switch scam.

 Comments